Devil's Backbone 50 Miles, 25 Mile Relay 2016

 Aid Station and Drop Bags: There is only one aid station at the turn-around.
-There will be filtered or hauled water and Heed available, Hammergel, tortilla sandwiches (PB&J or meat/cheese), potato chips, candy and some fruit and caffienated pop.
+There will be filtered or hauled water and Heed available, Hammergel, tortilla sandwiches (turky, ham and cheese), potato chips, candy and caffienated pop.
 Drop bags must be carried up 1100 feet of elevation over 2 miles so please minimize your needs!
 NO dropbags for relay runners, unless they carry them up themselves.
 No shoes or liquids unless really important!!
 Finish line will have food and drink and a bonfire for night-time arrivals.
 These are self-serve aid stations so do not expect assistance from volunteers.

 Road directions to turn-around: The trip will take about 75 minutes one-way.
 Take US 191 (Main Str) west out of town about 8 miles following it left at 4-Corners to Big Sky and Yellowstone Park.
 In 30 miles, after the raft put-in at Moose Creek, just past milemarker 54, watch for the left to Portal Creek.
 Go up this very rocky gravel road about 7 miles to Portal Creek (higher clearance vehicles such as a Subaru are required -- no Prius').
 Do not take the right after 5 miles.
 The trailhead is left-center of the parking area (trail at the end of the parking area goes to Golden Trout Lakes)..
 It is just over two miles to the turn-around with 1100 feet of elevation gain on a very good trail.
 Should take 45 minutes for power hiking.
 The turn-around is at the Forest Service cabin.